Violet B. Wenner

-Baroness Violet Beatrice Wenner (1884 – December 7, 1970) was an Anglo-American artist known for her portraiture.
+Baroness Violet Beatrice Wenner (1884 – December 7, 1970) was an English-American artist known for her portraiture.
 She painted a wide range of prominent individuals, including crowned heads of Europe, American politicians, scientists and industrialists.

 Biography

-Wenner was born in the first quarter (January, February or March) of 1884 in Manchester, England, to Swiss parents, although in later life she made a wide array of claims about the specific year of her birth within the 1880s.
-She had an exhibit of her work at Pisco's Gallery in Vienna in about 1908.
-Wenner, who studied with Sir Walter Crane in England, Heinrich von Angeli in Vienna, in Munich and in Paris, was also said to be a talented harpist.
-Wenner was married in 1911 near the family home in Alderly Edge to a captain of the Ulanen and gentleman in waiting to the King of Württemberg, Adolf Conrad von Sternenfels, Baron Von Sternenfels.
+Wenner was born in the first quarter (January, February or March) of 1884 in Manchester, England, to a Swiss father Alfred Wenner and his Austrian-born second wife Malvine Egloff and grew up on The Hill near Alderley Edge, Cheshire.
+Her brother was Max Wenner.
+In later life, she made a wide array of claims about the specific year of her birth within the 1880s.

+Wenner had an exhibit of her work at Pisco's Gallery in Vienna in about 1908.
+Wenner, who studied with Sir Walter Crane in England, and Heinrich von Angeli in Vienna, in Munich and in Paris, was also said to be a talented harpist.

+Wenner was married in 1911 near the family home in Alderley Edge to a captain of the Ulanen and gentleman in waiting to the King of Württemberg, Adolf Conrad von Sternenfels, Baron Von Sternenfels.
 Von Sternenberg was elsewhere described as adjutant general to the king of Battenberg.